JeremieGince/AutoMLpy/README.md

 import tensorflow_datasets as tfds

 # Importing the HPOptimizer and the RandomHpSearch from the AutoMLpy package.
-from src import HpOptimizer
-from src import RandomHpSearch
+from AutoMLpy import HpOptimizer from AutoMLpy import RandomHpSearch

 ```